connormaas/private-projects/README.md

 ## [Proxy](https://github.com/connormaas/proxy-2022)

 #### Introduction
 A web proxy serves as a "middle-man" between a client and server.
-To the client, it acts as a server, interpreting requests and returning responses.
-Conversely, to the server, it acts as a client, generating requests and reading responses from the server.
+To the client, it acts as a server, interpreting requests and providing responses.
+While to the server, it acts as a client, generating requests and reading responses.

 #### High-Level Overview
 1. Open a socket which listens for a client.
 2. Use threads for each new client.
-3. Read request from client.
+3. Read requests from client.
-4. Search the cache (a library functioning as a cache and shared between all threads).
+4. Search the cache (shared response cachen between all threads).
 If present, write this response to the client and skip steps 5-7.
 5. Write the client's request to the server.
 6. Read the server's response and cache it.
 7. Write the response back to the client.